Lidar-Camera Calibration (single target and Targetless)

 Users can use the following techniques to visualize the extrinsic parameters.

-Frustum: Users can see the field of view of the image in the LiDAR frame.
+Frustum: Users can see the image's field of view in the LiDAR frame.
 This uses both the camera matrix and the extrinsic parameters.
 Image axes are also displayed according to the extrinsic parameters.

-LiDAR points in image: Users can see the LiDAR points projected in the camera image using the extrinsic params.
+LiDAR points in image: Users can see the LiDAR points projected in the camera image using extrinsic parameters.

-color points from camera: Users can see the camera color points from the camera in the lidar space using the extrinsic params.
+color points from camera: Users can see the camera's color points in the lidar space using the extrinsic parameters.

 The target in the image is filled with points.
-There will not be any overflow or underflow if the target configuration provided by the user is correct.
+If the target configuration the user provides is correct, there will be no overflow or underflow.

 This shows the extracted target from the original lidar file.
-This is used for the error stats calculation.
+We use this to calculate the error statistics.
 We compare the extracted target with the projected target.

 Targets from all the point clouds are cropped and fused into a single point cloud.

-• Input cloud: This contains the fuse of all input clouds filtering the target area.
-If the target is not in the LiDAR file, the user has to fix the extrinsic parameters by going back to the mapping step or manually updating the extrinsic parameters.
+Input cloud: This contains the fuse of all input clouds filtering the target area.
+If the target is not in the LiDAR file, the user has to fix the extrinsic parameters by going back to the mapping step or manually updating them.

 Steps to be followed to validate ground truth:

-2. From the image select any edge of the board that will be used for error estimation
+From the image, select any edge of the board that will be used for error estimation

-3. Draw a line that exactly matches the with edge selected from the image which is called the Ground Truth line
+Draw a line that exactly matches the edge selected from the image, which is called the Ground Truth line

-1. Draw another line which is the line joining the edge of the points that are projected from lidar onto the image (Projected Line)
+Draw another line joining the edge of the points that are projected from lidar onto the image (Projected Line)

-1. After Adding both the lines in the image, click on the Validate Ground Truth button in the right panel which generates the ground truth Angle Error and Pixel Error.
+After adding both lines to the image, click the Validate Ground Truth button in the right panel.
+This generates the ground truth Angle and Pixel errors.

 We currently show three different types of camera coordinate systems.
 The extrinsic parameters change according to the selected Camera coordinate system.
 The export option exports the extrinsic parameters based on the selected camera coordinate system.

-• ROS REP 103: It is the coordinate system followed by ROS.
-On changing to this, you can see the change in the visualization and the extrinsic parameters.
+ROS REP 103: This is the coordinate system followed by ROS.
+When you change to this, you can see the change in the visualization and the extrinsic parameters.

 This is a sample Python script to project lidar points on an image using extrinsic parameters.
 It uses the open3d and opencv libraries.